CS/MPQ-90 Bee Eye

-The CS/MPQ-90 Bee Eye is a Taiwanese Passive electronically scanned array (PESA) type radar developed by the National Chung-Shan Institute of Science and Technology (NCSIST).
+The CS/MPQ-90 Bee Eye is a Taiwanese passive electronically scanned array (PESA) type radar developed by the National Chung-Shan Institute of Science and Technology (NCSIST) intended for air defense target searching and tracking.

 Description

 The CS/MPQ-90 is a short-medium range 3D air defense PESA radar designed and produced by the NCSIST.
+It has been seen mounted on conventional wheeled trucks, as well as the multimode search/track radar system of Tuo Chiang-class corvettes.